elemaudio/website/src/pages/docs/reference/delay.md

 sidebar_label: el.delay
 ---

-# el.delay([props], len, fb, x)
+# el.delay(props, len, fb, x)

 A variable-length delay line with a feedback component.
-Expects three children:
+Expects a props arg followed by three children:

 1. The delay time in samples
 2. A feedback coefficient on the range [-1, 1]